daviddaiweizhang/istar/README.md

-# Inferring Supper-Resolution Tissue Architecture by Integrating Spatial Transcriptomics and Histology
+# Inferring Super-Resolution Tissue Architecture by Integrating Spatial Transcriptomics and Histology

 This software package implements iStar
-(Inferring Supper-resolution Tissue ARchitecture), which enhances the spatial resolution of spatial transcriptomic data from a spot-level to a near-single-cell level.
+(Inferring Super-resolution Tissue ARchitecture), which enhances the spatial resolution of spatial transcriptomic data from a spot-level to a near-single-cell level.
 The iStar method is presented in the following paper: